-A great deal of the world’s valuable cultural heritage is audio-visual material and it is a race against time to protect and preserve them.
-Historic audio-visual content is in danger of being lost because it is frequently stored on formats destined to degrade, their access equipment is no longer manufactured, and the people who maintain these machines are increasingly scarce.
+Much of the world’s valuable cultural heritage is audio-visual material and it is a race against time to protect and preserve it.
+Historic audio-visual content is in danger of being lost because it is frequently stored on formats destined to degrade, its access equipment is no longer manufactured, and the people who maintain these machines are increasingly scarce.

 Format migration guarantees the preservation of audio-visual content and ensures ongoing access to the information it holds.
 Migration involves copying information from one storage type to another – duplicating it onto another analogue format (often the case with film) or digitisation (converting an analogue source into a digital format).

-Our team at NZMS are currently assisting Museum Theatre Gallery Hawke’s Bay (MTG) with the triaging, and subsequent digitisation, of its audio-visual collection.
-Commencing the project, we were sent MTG’s collection for physical assessment and discovered it included materials such as Motion Films , VHS tapes, reel-to-reel audio tapes, and compact cassettes.
+Our team at NZMS assisted the Museum Theatre Gallery Hawke’s Bay (MTG) with the triaging, and subsequent digitisation, of its audio-visual collection.
+Commencing the project, we were sent MTG’s collection for physical assessment and discovered it included materials such as Motion Films, VHS tapes, reel-to-reel audio tapes, and compact cassettes.
 This crucial step allows us to help organisations, like MTG, determine their collection’s priority status and evaluate the scope of digitisation required.

 NZMS Archival AV Assessment